 –Uffizi + David Accademia Tour Exclusive- Sometimes it is better to see museums and art galleries with a guide in that you will learn so much more in return!

--David and Duomo Tour– Who doesn’t want to skip the line?
-This tour enables you to see these Florence Duomo and Accademia Gallery without having to wait!
+-David and Duomo Tour– Who does not want to skip the line?
+This tour takes you to the Florence Duomo and Accademia Gallery without waiting.

 Food/ Drink Tours:

-–Florence Sunset Food Tour- Set off as the sun dips over the horizon and spend an unforgettable 3.5-hours eating, drinking and walking around Florence’s hippest neighborhood.
+–Florence Sunset Food Tour- Set off as the sun dips over the horizon and spend an unforgettable 3.5 hours eating, drinking, and walking around the hippest neighborhood in Florence.

 -The 10 Tastings of Florence with Locals: Private Food Tour– Sample signature dishes that are local favorites on this tour with guides from Florence!

-–Pasta Making Class- Learn how to make homemade pasta in Florence as the tour guide promises they will provide the secret to making the best pasta dough!
+–Pasta Making Class- Learn how to make homemade pasta in Florence as the tour guide promises to provide the secret to making the best pasta dough!

 -Tuscany in One Day Sightseeing Tour from Florence– This one-day tour will stop at some of the most iconic places in Tuscany.
-This tour covers the following: ((Visit Siena with a guided walking tour, taste wine in the Chianti region, explore medieval San Gimignano and snap photos in front of the Leaning Tower of Pisa))
+This tour covers exploring Siena, wine tasting in the Chianti region, visiting medieval San Gimignano and snapping photos in front of the Leaning Tower of Pisa.

-–Tuscany Wine Tour- Enjoy a stress-free day trip to the Chianti wine region all while trying different types of wine without worrying about transportation on this wonderful day trip from Florence!
+–Tuscany Wine Tour- Enjoy a stress-free day trip to the Chianti wine region.
+You will try different types of wine without worrying about transportation on this fun day trip from Florence!

 2. Cathedrals and Religious Buildings:

-- Cathedral of Santa Maria Del Fiore- The Florence Cathedral is one of the main landmarks of the city and took 140 years to be completed.
+- Cathedral of Santa Maria Del Fiore- The Cathedral of Santa Maria Del Fiore took 140 years to complete.
 Address: Piazza del Duomo, 50122 Firenze

-- San Miniato al Monte- This church is one of the oldest in Florence and has Romanesque architecture.
+- San Miniato al Monte- The San Miniato al Monte church is one of the oldest in Florence and has Romanesque architecture.
 Views from this church are nothing short of incredible, as you will be able to see the surrounding countryside of Florence.
 It is also a great spot to witness the sunset.

-- Siena Cathedral- This gothic church is historic and stunning.
-The church has elements of both Romanesque Gothic style as well as Florentine Gothic style.
-Inside you’ll find a black and white color theme as well as artistic masterpieces.
+- Siena Cathedral- Siena Cathedral is a stunning gothic church.
+The church has elements of Romanesque and Florentine Gothic styles.
+Inside you will find a black and white color theme and artistic masterpieces.
 Address: Piazza del Duomo, 8, 53100 Siena SI, Italy

-- Basilica di Santa Croce- This Franciscan Church was built in the 19th century and here you’ll find some of the earliest Renaissance paintings.
-This church also has tombs that you can go and see of some of the city’s most famous people including Michelangelo.
+- Basilica di Santa Croce- This Franciscan Church, built in the 19th century, has the earliest Renaissance paintings.
+This church also has tombs that you can go and see of some of the most famous people, including Michelangelo.
 Address: Piazza di Santa Croce, 16, 50122 Firenze FI, Italy

 3. The Heart of the City

-- Piazza del Duomo– This place is located in the heart of the historic center of Florence.
-The square is home to various monuments, churches, and historical must-see places.
-Address: Piazza del Duomo, 50122 Firenze FI, Italy
+- Piazza Del Duomo– Piazza Del Duomo is in the heart of the historic center of Florence.
+The square is home to various monuments and churches.
+Address: Piazza Del Duomo, 50122 Firenze FI, Italy

-- Bargello National Museum- This museum in Florence has stunning sculptures inside a historical building that dates back to 1225.
-The sculptures were created during the Renaissance by infamous artists known as Michelangelo and Donatello.
+- Bargello National Museum- The Bargello National Museum in Florence has stunning sculptures inside a historical building that dates back to 1225.
+The sculptures were created during the Renaissance by the artists Michelangelo and Donatello.

 5. The Best Views:

-- Watch the Sunset at Ponte Vecchio- This medieval stone closed bridge does get packed with tourists; however, it is important to experience walking along it at least once in your lifetime due to the fact that it is super historic.
-The bridge was built in 1345.
-You’ll find small, historic shops that sell jewelry or gold along the bridge.
-Address: Ponte Vecchio, 50125 Firenze FI, Italy
+- Watch the Sunset at Ponte Vecchio- This medieval stone bridge does get packed with tourists; however, it is fun to experience walking along it at least once in your lifetime because it is super historic.
+Ponte Vecchio, built in 1345, has small, historic shops that sell jewelry or gold.

-- The Boboli Gardens- This beautiful park has sculptures that date back to the 16th to 18th centuries Address: Piazza Pitti, 1, 50125 Firenze FI, Italy
+- The Boboli Gardens- This beautiful park has sculptures that date back to the 16th to 18th centuries.

 - Piazzale Michelangelo- Find the best panoramic view of Florence from Piazzale Michelangelo!
 Address: Piazzale Michelangelo, 50125 Firenze FI, Italy